pshampanier/libpqmxx/README.md

 # Contributing

-Create a user and a database `ci-test`.
+To run the test suite you will need to create a PostgreSQL user and a database named `ci-test`.

 ```bash
 createuser ci-test